 Due to the impact of the COVID-19 pandemic, we temporarily suspended cash dividends.
-Any future dividend payments will be subject to both the restrictions imposed under the Waiver and other agreements covering our debt, and Board approval.
-There can be no assurance that we will pay dividends in the future.
+Any future dividend payments will be subject to both the restrictions imposed under the Waiver and other agreements covering our debt, Board approval, and there can be no assurance that we will pay dividends in the future.